People often mention humidity in relation to weather forecasts, but why do we need to know about it and why is it important?

 This can lead to dangerous levels of overheating.
 Severe illness or even death can result from heat stress, and it can trigger other problems with breathing, heart attacks or strokes.

-Humidity also affects animals.
+In a similar way to humans, humidity also affects animals.
 For example, high humidity in warm conditions can be a problem for dairy and beef cattle.
 Such conditions can put the animals under stress because they cannot regulate their body temperature as effectively.
 This stress can result in a reduced diet, problems with reproduction and even higher mortality rates.

 Humidity therefore is a very important part of the weather, governing how heavy a rain shower is or how comfortable it feels on a warm day.